SudoSharma/bimpm_implementation/README.md

 # Requirements
 ## Environment
-The `setup.sh` script will create an `bimpm` conda environment for the CPU and download all requirements found in the `requirements.txt` file.
-It requires you to specify the specific distribution of Anaconda you have on your computer or VM, so please be sure to edit that properly in the script.
-This script also has the ability to replace a vaniilla `requirements.txt` file with a processed one that replaces the en-core-web-sm model from spaCy requirement with a direct release download because of the way spaCy handles pip downloads of models.
+The `setup.sh` script will create an `bimpm` conda environment for the CPU or GPU.
+It requires you to specify the specific distribution of Anaconda you have on your computer or VM, so please be sure to edit this in the script.
+This script can replace a vaniilla `requirements.txt` file with a processed one that replaces the en-core-web-sm model from spaCy requirement with a direct release download because of a peculiarity with spaCy.
 It is commented out for now, but you can enable it again if you need to.
 Run the script with the following command:

     ./setup.sh